 dfcu Limited (the Company) is a holding company listed on the Uganda Securities Exchange with 3,835 shareholders as at 31st December 2021.
 58.7% of the shares in the company are held by ARISE B.V., an investment and development company established by Norfund, FMO and Rabobank under joint ownership.
-(See page 75 of the Annual Report).
+(See page______of the Annual Report).